lf-lang/rfcs/text/0002-rfc-process.md

 Once an RFC becomes "active," anyone may submit an implementation of the feature as a pull request to the relevant repo.
-Being "active" is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.
+Being "active" is not a rubber stamp, and in particular it still does not mean the feature will ultimately be merged.
+However, it does mean that in principle, all the major stakeholders have agreed to the feature and are amenable to merging it.

 Furthermore, the fact that a given RFC has been accepted and is "active"